tucuxi/borg-s3-backup/README.md

 ## Introduction

-Having enough of overcomplicated or crappy commercial backup tools for Linux, I wrote this script to back up my home folder into s3 on a cron schedule using borg backup:

-  * Borg is quick, saves a great deal of space compared to traditional incremental backup solutions
-  * s3 is cheap compared to commercial backup solutions, and also reliable
-  * And cron is always easy to get going on linux

-This script will backup your home folder using borg.
+This script will backup a specified directory using borg.
 The backup will be both compressed and encrypted.
 Since borg does not natively support s3, and the fuse/mount solution is slow as heck, we're using aws sync instead at the end.
 This actually works pretty well.